 There are many polarities that are actually not extreme opposites, unlike what the world has us believe.
 They are inter-dependent and both yield benefits in different seasons.
 This ability to navigate polarities is increasingly needed and I’m personally glad to have learnt how to navigate this particular polarity with greater effectiveness.

-**To married couples: In this “staying home” season, how about trying some “reciprocity”?
+**To married couples: In the trending “work from home” arrangements, how about trying some “reciprocity”?
 Learn / Do something that is usually done by your spouse and have some conversations around these tasks.
 Might be interesting…

 Written by Victor Seet